 12. Try to not let your feelings overpower you

-Every now and then, an insatiable urge to be with this person might take over you.
-It might seem like they’re all you think about, and you might even find yourself altering your personality to make yourself more appealing to this person.
+During the various stages of a crush, an insatiable urge to be with this person might take over you.
+You can’t go on like this, and you need to understand when to back off from a guy/girl.
 Trying to stop obsessing over someone can become the need of the hour.

-When you’re consumed by thoughts of being with this person, try to find something to do, someone to talk to or a healthy distraction.
+When you’re consumed by thoughts of being with this person, try to find something to do, someone to talk to, or a healthy distraction.
 We know it’s easier said than done, especially if you’re figuring out how to stop crushing on someone you see every day, but progress begins when you give it your best shot.
 It’s okay not to be okay but you still need to focus on moving forward one day at a time.

 Related Reading: 12 Sure Signs Your Husband Has A Crush On Another Woman